NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/DICOM-SR/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Identify gaps in dcmjs for reading/writing DICOM-SR
+1. Identify gaps in dcmjs for reading/writing DICOM-SR
-1. Objective B. Add support for freehand and segmentation
+1. Add support for freehand and segmentation
-1. Objective C. Convert AIM to DICOM-SR and DICOM-SR to AIM and show interoperability between ePAD and OHIF
+1. Convert AIM to DICOM-SR and DICOM-SR to AIM and show interoperability between ePAD and OHIF

 ## Approach and Plan